Rationally connected varieties over the maximally unramified extension of p-adic fields: Model Theory and Algebraic Geometry

 will be a free module of rank $m$ over

 To see this, let $e_{i1},\ldots,e_{im}$ be an $R_{i}$ basis for $M_{i}$.
 Then note that $M$ has basis $(e_{i1})_{i \in S},\ldots,(e_{im})_{i \in S}$ over $R$.

 Now generally, consider the subsets $S_{k} \in S$ consisting of those $i \in S$ such that the rank of $M_{i}$ is $k$.
 Then S is the disjoint union of $S_{1},\ldots,S_{N}$.
 By the remarks on the definition of ultrafilter, there is only one such subset contained in $\Sigma$, say $S_{m} \in \Sigma$.
-It follows that $M$ has rank $m$ over $R$. \end{proof}

-A version of Ax and Kochen's theorem can be stated as: \begin{Theo} Denote by S the set of all integer primes.
-Let $\{k_{p}\}_{p \in S}$ be a family of algebraically closed fields of characteristic $p$.
-Then for any ultrafilter $\Sigma$ on $S$,
+It follows that $M$ has rank $m$ over $R$. \end{proof} What makes this lemma work is the boundedness of the statement (that the rank is less than $N$).
+The similar statement that the ultraproduct of finite rank free modules is finite rank is actually false (say if the rank of the free modules keeps increasing). {\L}o\v{s}'s theorem does not apply to such a statement because it is not a first-order statement.